In most cases, when HMRC sends you a fine or penalty, they’ll do so via a ‘Notice to Pay’ letter, which will include a payslip.

-HMRC has Forgotten or Chosen not to Include a Payslip with the Notice to Pay
+HMRC has Forgotten Include a Payslip with the Notice to Pay

 In this instance (which may occur, for example, if you’ve verbally agreed on a payment with HMRC) you will need to include the 14 or 15-character reference HMRC will have provided along with your payment.
 These references start the letter ‘X’.